 Bo Nix transferred from Auburn to Oregon in 2022 and immediately became the most important player on the roster.
-In two seasons, he threw 72 touchdowns, won two conference championships in two different conferences, and left as a first-round NFL Draft pick.
+In two seasons, he threw 72 touchdowns, reached the Pac-12 Championship Game, and left as a first-round NFL Draft pick.
 No player in Oregon history compressed more winning into fewer years.

 Season by Season